 Iscles is a small village in the Ribagorza region in the province of Huesca.

-It is located between the mountain range of Berganuy and Sis, on a hill 1107 m above sea level, a few km northwest of Cajigar.
+It is located between the Berganuy mountain range and the Sis mountain range, on a hill at 1107 m above sea level, a few kilometres northwest of Cajigar.

-In its last times it consisted of 6 or 7 houses with several comunal buildings, among which the imposing church, built in the 17th century with its bell tower stands out.
+In its last days it consisted of 6 or 7 houses with several buildings, among which the old church with its bell tower stood out.

 In the 1960s its inhabitants gradually left, until the last inhabitant left, much to his regret, in 1971.
 Time and neglect did their work and when we found it, it was overgrown with weeds and in such a dilapidated state that it looked practically demolished.
 The fountains had dried up, the cisterns were broken and there were no roofs left to collect rainwater.